Autism Spectrum Disorder Resources for Faculty and Staff

 Job Accommodation Network (JAN)

-- This website is a source of guidance on workplace accommodations for people with disabilities.
-This site may also assist professors provide accommodations to students in their classrooms.
+- The Job Accommodation Network is source of guidance on workplace accommodations for people with disabilities.
+This site may also assist professors while they provide accommodations to students in their classrooms.
 Click this link to access their website: The Jan Accommodation Network